PrintM3D/Quad-Fusion-Docs/getting-started/critical-warnings-and-information.md

 # Critical Warnings & Information

-The M3D Promega is an industrial product.
+The M3D Crane is an industrial product.
 The user assumes all responsibility for proper operation and acknowledges that they understand the operation and standard practices of additive manufacturing.
 The user assumes all responsibility for its proper use and agrees to follow the directives below to ensure a safe and working unit before any other operation.

 ## Warnings

-1. DO NOT TOUCH PRINTER WHILE OPERATING The Promega is a powerful industrial machine.
-While the Promega is moving or printing you should not reach into the buildspace.
+1. DO NOT TOUCH PRINTER WHILE OPERATING The Crane is a powerful industrial machine.
+While the Crane is moving or printing you should not reach into the buildspace.
 2. DO NOT MOVE THE BED WITHOUT POWER

    The belts on the printer bed can skip, causing a 2mm shift in your bed level, which will need to be fixed.
 There is a small but real chance it may damage the Duet board.
 Do not place heavy items or lean on the bed as it can also skip it.